How To Create A To Do List In WordPress

 Show Deadline

-If enabled, you will be able to specify deadlines for to-do tasks …
+If this option is enabled, you can specify deadlines for your to-do items …

 Show Progress